jbowdre/salt-content/README.md

 # John's Salt Content

-Here's some random content I use in Salt.
-It might work, or it might not - consider it a work-in-progress.

-USE AT YOUR OWN RISK.
+Here is some of the Salt content I use for managing systems in my homelab.